+\begin{rem} When $b\neq 0$, any Lyness map $\varphi_{(a,b)}$ is conjugate to an ``elementary'' one, of the form $\varphi_{(a',1)}$ with a single parameter $a'=a/\sqrt{b}$, via rescaling each of the coordinates $(x_1,x_2)\in\mathbb{C}^2$ by a factor of $\sqrt{b}$.
+The map \eqref{deformedA2} is the composition of two elementary Lyness maps \eqref{genlyness}, with different parameters, namely

-where $R$ is some non-zero regular value.
-Therefore both singularities are confined. \end{exmp} Example~\ref{exA2} showed that this particular map possesses the confinement property.
+We shall discuss how this composition arises from deformed cluster mutations below. \end{rem} Example~\ref{exA2} showed that this particular map possesses the confinement property.
 In addition to this, one can show that the map \eqref{deformedA2} is Liouville integrable, as there exists a first integral that is invariant under the map, given by

+The level sets of the first integral $H_{A_2}$ form a pencil of biquadratic curves, and is an example of a map of Quispel-Roberts-Thompson (QRT) type \cite{Duistermaat2010DiscreteIS}.

-From these examples, it may appear that the confinement property leads to finding an integrable map, but in fact, this is not the correct statement.
-This was shown by Hietarinta and Viallet in \cite{Hietarinta_1998}, who provided a counter-example, passing the confinement property test but non-integrable.
-Therefore the confinement property is a necessary condition for integrability but not sufficient.
+The preceding examples, may appear to suggest that the confinement property always leads to integrable maps, but this is not the case, as was pointed out by Hietarinta and Viallet \cite{Hietarinta_1998}, who provided an example of a non-integrable map in the plane that passes the confinement test.
+In other words, the singularity confinement property is not sufficient for integrability.

-There is an alternative procedure to find a singularity confinement pattern by considering birational maps over the finite field that is reduction modulo prime $p$ of $\mathbb{Q}$.
-In \cite{Kanki_2012}, the authors introduced an arithmetic version of the singularity confinement test such that the iteration of the map $x_{n+1}=\varphi(x_{n})$ is indeterminate if the $p$-adic norm yields $\norm{x_{n+1}}_{p} > 1 $.
-In other words, the $\epsilon^{-1}$ in the singularity confinement test correlates to the prime $p$ if $ \norm{x_{n+1}}_{p} > 1 $.
-Let us again consider the map $\psi$ in example \ref{exA2} to see the process.

-\begin{exmp} Setting initial clusters $(x_{1},x_{2}) = (1,1)$ and the paramters to be $a_{1} = 2$ and $a_{2} = 3$, we consider the orbit given by iteration of the map $\psi$ as shown in the table below, { } where each iteration is factored into primes.